Cork is the

 It's often possible to tilt the blade to make oblique cuts.

-A table saw in normally endowed with a smooth metallic fence
+A table saw is always endowed with a smooth metallic fence

 mounted vertically on top of the table, parallel to the slot of the blade.